json4s/json4s/README.md

 implicit val formats: Formats = DefaultFormats + logSerializer
 ```

-Serializing classes defined in traits or classes
+Serializing classes defined in traits, classes or methods
 ------------------------------------------------

 We've added support for case classes defined in a trait.
 But they do need custom formats.
 I'll explain why and then how.